iamkbpark/amazon-sentiwordnet/README.md

 ===================
 * Working in n-grams (n=2) in order to define context and word; i.e.: in the hotel domain, the word cold has not the same polarity of you are talking bout the hotel staff or the drink in the room.
 Better precision, worst recall.
 * Improve the recall of the extended Sentiwordnet
-* Compare the main [Sentiwordnet](http://sentiwordnet.isti.cnr.it/ "Sentiwordnet") with a domain specific one